Life not so ruff for India's pampered pooches

 Oreo is one of a growing number of pampered pooches in India lavished with indulgent care - and a growing range of products - as the ranks of the middle-class increase and pet owners spare nothing for their furred darlings.

 Sharma's pets have been brought up in luxury.
-They have a full-time maid and are regulars at grooming parlours and swimming pools.
+They have a full-time maid and are regulars at grooming parlors and swimming pools.

 While some years ago the concept of branded pet food was unheard of in India, and dogs were often fed table scraps, the market is now flooded with pet dietary and health products.